GoogleCloudPlatform/community/tutorials/bigtable-stackdriver/index.md

 Many useful charts will automatically be created for you, and many more custom graphs can be built within the Stackdriver console.
-For [Google Cloud Bigtable](https://cloud.google.com/bigtable/), some charts can be found in the Bigtable console, as well as in the Stackdriver 'Metrics Explorer'.
+For [Google Cloud Bigtable](https://cloud.google.com/bigtable/), some charts can be found in the Cloud Bigtable console, as well as in the Stackdriver 'Metrics Explorer'.

 However, as an alternative